 [Section 155D inserted by No. 42 of 2004 s.
 118.]

-156. Approval of vocational rehabilitation providers
+156. Vocational rehabilitation providers, approval of

 (1) WorkCover WA may, in writing —

 (a) subject to such conditions, if any, as it sees fit to impose, approve as a vocational rehabilitation provider any person WorkCover WA considers capable of satisfactorily providing vocational rehabilitation; and